-One thing you'll notice is that grill-pan waffles hold syrup and butter differently than traditional waffle.
-Any topping will pool into a luscious little stream along the ridges — and we consider that a major bonus.
+Oh, and a major bonus: grill-pan waffles hold syrup and butter differently than a traditional waffle.
+Any topping will pool into a luscious little stream along the ridges, making each bite just as good (if not better!) than the last.

 - 1 batch of waffle batter